Enid Wyn Jones: Medical career

 Jones attended various meetings regarding social, religious and medical matters all over the world representing YWCA and was a member of BBC Religious Committee.
 While on a flight home from Melbourne, where she had been representing Wales at the World Council of YWCA, she died on 15 September 1967.
 She was buried in Llansannan.

+Her husband published a book of her life in 1968.